Kent State vs. Ohio NCAA Football Odds, Plays and Insights | October 23, 2021

 Ohio Stats and Trends

-- Ohio has played seven games, with three wins against the spread.

-- The Bobcats have covered the spread once this year when underdogs by 5.5 points or more (in three chances).
+- This season, the Bobcats have just one ATS win in three games as an underdog of 5.5 points or more.

-- Ohio's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Ohio's games this year have eclipsed the over/under two times in seven opportunities (28.6%).

-- The Bobcats have turned the ball over eight times, eight fewer times than the Golden Flashes have forced turnovers (16).
+- This year the Bobcats have eight turnovers, eight fewer than the Golden Flashes have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.